odow/StochOptFormat/README.md

   A: Risk measures are not part of the problem.
 They are another input to the solution _algorithm_.
 Put another way, one constructs a risk-averse policy to a problem, rather than finding a policy for a risk-averse problem.
-In addition, many solution algorithms (e.g., robust optimization) do not need to consider risk measures.
+In addition many solution algorithms (for example, robust optimization) do not need to consider risk measures.

 - Q: I don't like JSON.